 Our nifty technique

-We worked our way round the wall drilling a hole and putting in a screw, tying the wire round the screw and then feeding it through the gaps in the bamboo screen and tying a knot.
+We worked our way round the wall drilling a hole and putting in a screw with a raw plug to hold it in place.
+Then we tied the wire round the screw and fed it through the gaps in the bamboo screen securing it with a knot.
 We then pushed the ends behind the screen so you couldn't see any messy ties.
 We did alternate top and bottom and we spaced them about a foot apart.

 This is exactly how we put the screen up at the back of the garden which was very big and tall.
 It was easy.